syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 N> 6.
 In ASP.NET Core, Blazor, Xamarin, WinUI and .NET MAUI platforms, to convert Word document to images we recommend you to use Word to image [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-image) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-image) as a reference in your application.
 N> 7.
 DocIO supports Word to image conversion in UWP application using DocIORenderer.
 N> 8.
 In addition to the previous NuGet packages, we recommend to use [SkiaSharp.NativeAssets.Linux v2.88.6](https://www.nuget.org/packages/SkiaSharp.NativeAssets.Linux/2.88.6) and [HarfBuzzSharp.NativeAssets.Linux v7.3.0](https://www.nuget.org/packages/HarfBuzzSharp.NativeAssets.Linux/7.3.0) NuGets to perform Word to Image conversion in Linux environment.
 N> 9.
-Fallback fonts only supported in [Portable Word to Image](https://help.syncfusion.com/file-formats/docio/word-to-image) conversion.
+The .NET Word Library (DocIO) uses System.Drawing functionalities for Word to image conversion in .NET Framework applications.
+And System.Drawing itself uses fallback font to preserve the Unicode text while drawing the text in image.
+So, these Fallback fonts APIs are **not supported in .NET Framework**.

 ## See Also